Children around the world

 Lur herding boys, two of them wearing huge traditional herders’ felt cloaks.
 (Photo copyright © by Kaj Halberg)

-Lur boy, twelve years old.
+Lur boy, guarding his family’s sheep.
 (Photo copyright © by Kaj Halberg)

 Iraq